ShortCircuit: AlphaZero-Driven Circuit Design: Background

 \subsection{AND-Inverter Graphs}

-An AIG is composed of three types of nodes, (1) primary inputs, which we often refer to as inputs, (2) primary outputs, which we call the outputs, and (3) 2-input AND-nodes representing the logic gate AND.
+An AIG is composed of three types of nodes, (1) primary inputs, which we also refer to as inputs, (2) primary outputs, which we call the outputs, and (3) 2-input AND-nodes representing the logic gate AND.
 In this work, we focus on the generation of single output AIGs that represent Boolean functions of the form $f:\{0,1\}^n \rightarrow \{0,1\}$ as they play an important role in logic synthesis.
-Figure~\ref{fig:AIG} illustrates the structure of an AIG with $n$ = 3 primary inputs, where $\{I_k\}_{1\leq k \leq 3}$ represent input nodes, $\wedge_4, \wedge_5$ are AND gates, and $O$ is the primary output.
-The orientation of the edges indicates the direction of the Boolean signal propagation from one node (called fanin) to another (called fanout).
-Moreover, the two types of edges, plain and dashed, in the graph of Figure~\ref{fig:AIG} indicate that the Boolean signal can be inverted when going from a fanin to a fanout.
+Fig.~\ref{fig:AIG} illustrates the structure of an AIG with $n = 3$ inputs, where $\{I_k\}_{1\leq k \leq 3}$ represent input nodes, $\wedge_4, \wedge_5$ are AND gates, and $O$ is the output.
+Edge orientation indicates the direction of the Boolean signal propagation from one node (called fanin) to another (called fanout).
+Moreover, the two types of edges, plain and dashed, in Fig.~\ref{fig:AIG} indicate that the Boolean signal can be inverted when going from a fanin to a fanout.
 The primary output is always connected to a single AND node with a direct or an inverter link.
 As AIGs only contain AND operations and Boolean inversions, we can map them to a canonical form (CNF).
-For instance, the CNF of the AIG in Figure \ref{fig:AIG} that we naturally derive following its topology is $O=\neg(\neg(I_1\wedge I_2)\wedge I_3)$, and we can conversely easily go from a CNF to an AIG.
-Moreover, by applying equivalence-preserving operations to the CNF, we can obtain distinct CNFs that still correspond to the same Boolean function.
-Similarly, topologically distinct AIGs can realize the same function and a primary criterion for comparing the quality of two AIGs is their respective sizes, measured by the number of gates they contain~\citep{Mishchenko2006ScalableLS}.
+For instance, the CNF of the AIG in Fig. \ref{fig:AIG} naturally derived from its topology is $O=\neg(\neg(I_1\wedge I_2)\wedge I_3)$, and we can conversely easily go from a CNF to an AIG.
+Moreover, applying equivalence-preserving operations to the CNF produces new CNFs that still encode the same Boolean function.
+Similarly, topologically distinct AIGs can realize the same function, and to compare the quality of two AIGs a primary criterion is to compare their sizes, measured by the number of gates they contain~\citep{Mishchenko2006ScalableLS}.
 Smaller AIGs are generally preferred as they simplify subsequent tasks such as placement and routing, and lead to more efficient circuits.